IotyRandri/REMWaste/README.md

 1. Added or modified CSS to skip component for styling

-<u>TO DO</u>
-2. Add CSS to navbar
+2. Added CSS to navbar
+    * Used simplified CSS for usability first

 ## 8. Add interactivity to the skips

-1. Add html and js code to pivot the skip card to show additional data (selected in the example)
+1. Added html and js code to pivot the skip card to show additional data (selected in the example)
-    * Add Back and Continue buttons in html (back of card)
+    * Added Back and Continue buttons in html (back of card)

 ## 9. Populate Skips from API

-1. Edit code to show skips from api
+1. Edited code to show skips from api
-2. Debug and fix if any bugs found
+2. Debugged and fixed any bugs found

 ## 10. Publish website on sandbox and fill form

+Published the code online for you to enjoy 😁!